-Contraceptive counselling often features in OSCEs and therefore it’s important to be familiar with the various types of contraception available.
-This article focuses on counselling patients regarding the Mirena intrauterine system (also referred to as the IUS, Mirena coil or hormonal coil), including the common questions patients ask, the answers you’ll be expected to articulate and how best to structure the consultation overall.
+Contraceptive counselling often features in OSCEs and it’s therefore important to be familiar with the various types of contraception available.
+This article focuses on counselling patients about the Mirenaintrauterine system (also referred to as the IUS, Mirena coil or hormonal coil), including the common questions patients ask, the answers you’ll be expected to articulate and how best to structure the consultation.
 There are several types of IUS available, each with varying levels of hormone and lifespan, but for the purposes of this guide, we are focusing on the Mirena IUS.

 What is the Mirena IUS?

-Ensuring to use patient-friendly language, explain that the Mirena IUS, is a small plastic device that sits inside the uterus and releases a hormone called progestogen.
+Using patient-friendly language, explain that the Mirena IUS is a smallplasticdevice that sits inside the uterus and releases a hormone called progestogen.
 There are two threads which pass through the cervix and lie in the vagina.

 How does the Mirena IUS work?

-Also, explain to the patient that the hormones can make the lining of the womb much thinner.
+Also, explain to the patient that the hormones make the liningof the womb much thinner.
 This means that even if an egg was fertilized, the likelihood of it implanting into the womb is very small.

 How effective is the Mirena IUS?